Open menu

 Design: 2022-2023

-Adhering to Han and Wei ancestors’ artistic spirit of shifting from formal resemblance to spiritual resemblance, the building pursues air, rhythm, form and spirit, blending architecture and landscape, straight lines and curves, solid and virtual bodies.
+Adhering to Han and Wei ancestors’ artistic spirit of shifting from formal resemblance to spiritual resemblance, the design pursues air, rhythm, form and spirit.
+The result eschews a singular emphasis, rather blending architecture and landscape, straight lines and curves, solid and transparent partitions.

 Project Gallery